clichés

 Breaking the Rules

 Rules for writing, poetry or otherwise, are as plentiful as mosquitoes during a wet July.
 One such dictum, come down from Moses, it would appear, is never to use clichés.
 For one, you’ll have to remember how to get an accent aigu on the screen.
-And for two, you’ll be considered a lazy writer using lazy phrases in a lazy way.
+And for another, you’ll be considered a lazy writer using lazy phrases in a lazy way.

 Unless, of course, you want to break the rules.
 Purposely.
 With panache.
 Isn’t that what rules are for?
 Breakage?
 Run-arounds?
 Clears and dig-unders?